How Can I Teach a Child to Read?

 Teaching a child to read is one of the most important things a parent can do.
 Though teachers may have more training or experience, parents are every child’s first teachers, and starting the process of learning to read begins long before any child attends school.
 Here are a few simple tips from an experienced elementary school educator.

 It is important to view reading as one part of a child’s total language development, not a separate skill.
 With this lens, it is clear that early exposure to spoken language as well as written language will have lasting effects on the way a child learns to read.
 It probably isn’t a surprise to you that learning is intimately tied to your emotions.
 Stress, anxiety, anger, fear, or other negative emotions causes the release of hormones that can prevent retention of new information and slow the learning process.
 This is just one more reason why reading with your young child should be a fun shared activity, not a stressful one.
+You can also make things a little bit easier by getting an English tutor for your child.
+These online learning sessions can supplement education at school as well as the more relaxed personal tutoring you do at home.

 The single most helpful thing a parent can do to help their child learn to read is to read to their infants, and read with their toddlers and young children.
 There are so many reasons why this simple action has a strong effect on a child’s learning.
 First, the time spent with your child is vitally important to helping them develop positive self-esteem.

 More than that, if you are consistent about reading with your child, they will learn from your example that reading is important.
 Finally, through watching and listening as you read, your child will naturally begin to pick up patterns in sounds and words.
+It may not sound like much, but remember that without basic reading your kid will not be able to move on to more complex topics like Algebra, Statistics, or Calculus.
+Equipping them with this basic skill will lead to more advanced learning opportunities in the future.

 It’s a Process